Selaginella99/Manuscript-Review/Relationship-between-mtDNA-mutations-aging.md

 ## To editors

 In general, the authors reported the negative correlation between mtDNA damage and aging in dentin from two Spanish populations.
-It is a possible approach to estimate the age-at-death based on mtDNA from teeth in the forensic cases.
-However, the study was poorly presented in figures and tables, and it is lack of correct statistical analysis in methods.
-Most of the reference is not state-of-the-art, ranging from 1956 to 2013 and 2000 as its median.
-The paper is not very convincing and significant for its claims, and it could not be published in its present form.
+It appears to be a new approach to estimating the age-at-death based on mtDNA from teeth in the forensic cases.
+However, the study was very convincing for its claims because of apparent flaws in statistical analysis, therefore major improvement is needed in statistical analysis section (see my extended comments in response to authors).
+Additional tables are also need to be added.
+Also, text and titles on figures need grammar check.

+In sum, the paper could not be published in its present form, major revision is recommended.

 ## To authors

 It seems the first study to provide estimation of age-at-death by evaluating mutations in mitochondrial DNA from teeth in sixty Spanish.

-However, the study was poorly presented in figures with uncertain statistical analysis and also lack of description tables.
+However, major improvement of statistical analysis is needed, and additional description tables are also needed to be performed.

+- P5.
+Line5:

-- Analysis of mtDNA damage is based on real-time PCR.
-However, “the analysis of relative gene expression data was calculated using..." is not correct.
-HV2 in D-loop is not a coding gene and "folds of amplification" is more precise.
+Analysis of mtDNA damage is based on real-time PCR.
+However, “the analysis of relative gene expression data was calculated using..." is not very precise.
+HV2 in D-loop is not a coding gene and it could use "folds of amplification" instead.

 - Oxidative damage may affect mitochondrial DNA replication and transcription with aging, and results in alterations of the mtDNA including point mutations, deletions and DNA strand breaks.
 As authors had developed a new methodology to analyze mtDNA, it will be better to compare the other detection of mitochondrial DNA mutations as control in both populations.